doo/scanbot-sdk-example-ios/README.md

 - Clone this repository to a local folder
 - [Download the latest Scanbot SDK from our website](https://scanbot.io/sdk.html)
-- Unzip the downloaded zip file and copy the extracted <ScanbotSDK> folder to your local folder containing the example app
+- Unzip the downloaded zip file and copy the extracted `ScanbotSDK` folder to your local example app folder (`scanbot-sdk-example-ios/ScanbotSDK`)
 - Open ScanbotSDKDemo.xcodeproj with Xcode, build and run